huytbt/php-training-course/README.md

   - Connect to database
   - Execute SELECT statements - query, fetch
   - Work with arrays
+- Day 8 - How to use PHP with MySQL
   - Execute INSERT, UPDATE, DELETE statements
+  - Validate data
+  - How to redirect request

 II.
 Advanced